-With our user guides and FAQs we want to make the law surrounding wills and probate more accessible and easy to understand.
+With our user guides and FAQs we want to make the law surrounding wills and probate more accessible and easier to understand.
 If your question remains unanswered, we provide legal expertise for wills and probate and will be happy to assist.

 If you total all of your assets (held in your sole name and the value of your share of assets held as tenants in common) this figure is known as your 'gross estate'.
 If you take this figure and less any outstanding debts and liabilities (including funeral costs following death), this provides your 'net estate'.